ritik-malik/Microtasks/README.md

 ### Markdown files

-The markdown files are randomly chosen from [CHAOSS Evolution Working Group](https://github.com/chaoss/wg-evolution/tree/master/metrics)
+2 markdown files were randomly chosen from [CHAOSS Evolution Working Group](https://github.com/chaoss/wg-evolution/tree/master/metrics)

 ### PDF generation

 Pandoc has been used to generate LaTeX PDF from the markdown files.
-The reason to choose LaTeX is the vast amount of flexibilty it provides in the document, despite it's steep learning curve it is a terrific payback.
+The reason to choose LaTeX is the vast amount of flexibility it provides in the document, despite its steep learning curve it is a terrific payback.
 Also, since the task is based purely on automation, it makes sense to apply best effort beautification to the document & LaTeX serves as the best candidate for it.